-We pride ourselves on our rigorous, data-driven, transparent mediation process.
+We pride ourselves on our rigorous, data-driven, transparent divorce mediation process.
 Years of experience have proven that our process, when led by an experienced attorney-mediator, provides fair and reasonable results for our clients.

-As with most things in life, preparation is the key to success in mediation.
+As with most things in life, preparation is the key to success in divorce mediation.
 Our attorney-mediators will, of course, extensively prepare for your case and come to your session with a clear plan of action.

 But there are some things you can do before your session to ensure it will be as productive as possible.